400contacts/Documents/interviews.md

 You will never have enough resources and people will never come to you to ask what you want.
 You have to reach out to your mentor or other people and tell them who you want to be and where you want to be.

-“Being determined, positive and enthusiastic can make anything happen.
-Never lose hope on what you want.”
+> Being determined, positive and enthusiastic can make anything happen.
+Never lose hope on what you want.

 * If you would close this off with some recommendations for people just arriving in Sweden, what would you tell people?